theTrueJedi/theTrueJedi.github.io/addtocart.md

 </script>
 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US"></script>

-## Coffee Corner ☕️ <a name="coffee"></a>
+### Coffee Corner ☕️ <a name="coffee"></a>

+#### Airscape Coffee Storage
-**Airscape Coffee Storage** – you can keep anything you want in here, but it works great for keeping your beans fresh, and it's available in multiple sizes and finishes.
+You can keep anything you want in here, but it works great for keeping your beans fresh, and it's available in multiple sizes and finishes.
 I use the Medium (7") for my "daily driver" coffee – whatever bulk beans I've got for French Press and cold brew – and a 4" Ceramic in Cobalt Blue for my espresso beans.
 <script type="text/javascript">
 amzn_assoc_tracking_id = "vikariousshop-20";
 amzn_assoc_ad_mode = "manual";